-\begin{itemize} \item MNIST handwritten digits analysis (by LSTM) \cite{chollet2015keras}. \item Sentiment analysis \cite{SentimentAnalysisNetwork} to classify IMDB movie reviews. \item Lipophilicity prediction, a biological application for drug discovery.
-An LSTM model is trained over a Lipophilicity dataset downloaded from MoleculeNet \cite{WRFGGPLP2017}.
-The input is a SMILES string (Fig. \ref{fig:molecule_smiles}) representing a molecular structure and the output is its prediction of Lipophilicity. \item Video recognition to classify human actions in videos.
-It is a large scale VGG16+LSTM network, trained over UCF101 dataset \cite{ucf101}.
+We trained an LSTM regression network on a Lipophilicity dataset from the MoleculeNet \cite{WRFGGPLP2017}.
+The model has four layers: an embedding layer, an LSTM layer, a dropout layer, and a fully connected layer.
+The input is a SMILES string representing a molecular structure and the output is its prediction of Lipophilicity.
+A dictionary is used to map the symbols in the SMILES string to integers.
+We use the length of the longest SMILES in training dataset as the number of cells for the LSTM layer.
+Similar to text processing in the IMDB model, short SMILES inputs are padded with 0s to the left side.
+We use the root mean square error (RMSE) as the measurement of model accuracy.
+Our trained model achieves RMSE = 0.2371 in training dataset and RMSE = 0.6278 in test dataset, which are better than the traditional and convolutional methods used in \cite{WRFGGPLP2017}.

+\paragraph{Video Recognition for Human Behaviour} A large scale VGG16+LSTM network is trained over the UCF101 dataset \cite{ucf101}.
 VGG16, a CNN for ImageNet, extracts features from individual frames of a video.
-Then, the sequence of frame features are analysed by LSTM layer for classification. \end{itemize}
+Then, the sequence of frame features are analysed by LSTM layer for classification.